What are HitBTC API keys?

 Clicking it will create and show you an active Public API key and Secret key without any access rights.
 Further accessing this page will hide a secret key.
-But you are always able to receive it via email by clicking the ‘show secret key’ button:
+But you can always receive it via email by clicking the “show secret key” button:

-As Secret key is used to sign requests, it is vital to keep it safe and never show it to anyone.
+As Secret key is used to sign requests, it is vital to keep it safe and never share it with anyone.